-The first time you visit one of Dr. Kanani's Surrey or Langley orthodontics practices, you'll have to fill out a complete medical and dental history form to guide us in your diagnosis and treatment.
-Here, you can read about what we need to know, and why we need to know it!
+The first time you visit your orthodontist, you'll have to fill out a complete medical and dental history form to guide them in your diagnosis and treatment.
+Here, you can read about what they need to know, and why they need to know it!

-Why Does Dr. Kanani Need to Know My Medical History?
+Why Does My Orthodontist Need to Know My Medical History?

 The medical and dental history forms are an important part of the registration process during your first visit.
-It provides Dr. Kanani and his team with necessary information about your lifestyle (such as whether or not you smoke, or if you play impact sports) and your personal and family medical history.
+It provides your orthodontist with necessary information about your lifestyle (such as whether or not you smoke, or if you play impact sports) and your personal and family medical history.

-In combination with the information we gather during your initial examination, the content of these forms will guide Dr. Kanani as he develops an appropriate and effective treatment plan for you.
+In combination with the information your orthodontist will gather during your initial examination, the content of these forms will guide him as he develops an appropriate and effective treatment plan for you.

 What information is included on the medical history form?

 When you fill your form out, it's important that you include all the details you know about your past and present state of health, a comprehensive list of any medications you are taking, and any diseases or disorders you have.